Secret Machines: Early years

-Before forming Secret Machines, the members played in various Dallas bands such as UFOFU, Captain Audio, Comet, When Babies Eat Pennies, and Tripping Daisy.
+Before forming Secret Machines, the members played in various Dallas bands such as UFOFU, Captain Audio, Comet, When Babies Eat Pennies, the Corn Cob Smokers, Jackie Wilson Apocalypse, the Flying Potatoes, Wigwam Truancy, the Brains of the Operation, Effluent Drinkers, the Bob Dole Conspiracy, Finally a Waiter, and Tripping Daisy.
 Captain Audio was formed by Garza and vocalist/guitarist/chief songwriter Regina Chellew in the late Nineties as a two-piece noise duo.
 Brandon—and occasionally Ben—Curtis joined soon after as the original duo began to develop a more standard rock sound.
 In a little over a year they had recorded and released the EP My Ears Are Ringing But My Heart's OK and the full-length Luxury Or Whether It Is Better To Be Loved Than Feared.
-Shortly after the release of Luxury the band went on extended hiatus and eventually disbanded when Garza and the Curtis brothers moved to New York, leaving Chellew in Dallas to form the band Chao and later join indie pop outfit The Happy Bullets.
+Shortly after the release of Luxury the band went on extended hiatus and eventually disbanded when Garza and the Curtis brothers moved to New York, leaving Chellew in Dallas to form the band Chao and later join indie pop outfit the Happy Bullets.